ページ番号を入力

 Showa Sanshoku

 Showa Sanshoku: The Showa Sanshoku features a black base with a red and white pattern.
-The black patterns at the base of its pectoral fins is considered the most fundamental part of its appearance.
+The black patterns at the base of its pectoral fins and head is considered the most fundamental part of its appearance.

 A single nishikigoi may give birth to several hundreds of thousands young, but of them, only about 0.5% will go on to be shown for their colors or patterns.
 The ones who are selected for this can be said to be a kind of “swimming work of art”.